SrinidhiBoopathi/FlightReservationSystem/README.md

 The program also creates 5 tables in that database named Customer details,Flight details, Seat details,Trip details,Booking details.

-• The default admin username is "admin" and password is "admin" - case sensitive.
+• The default admin username is "admin" and password is "123".

 The console application has two users: